 Banks contribute to solving asymmetric information problems and sharing risks between lenders and borrowers by acting as intertemporal smoothing institutions (Allen et al., 2008).
-Put simply, some people deposit money, while others acquire debt to fund different activities and spending patterns.
-The economic relevance of these activities is large as banks' deposit money assets have represented nearly 62 percent of the US GPD in the last decade, and consumer loans and mortgages round nearly to 82 percent.
-Since the 1930s, long-term and fully amortized loans (the principal and interest are paid simultaneously), with mostly a fixed interest rate, have become the norm in the US (Jackson, 1980).
-These features, along with the intervention of several government institutions in the housing market, facilitated the nationwide growth of home mortgages (Green and Wachter, 2005).
+Put simply, some people deposit money, while others acquire debt.
+The economic relevance of these activities is clear: banks' deposit money assets represent 62 percent of the US GPD, and consumer loans and mortgages 82 percent.4

-While the historical development of the mortgage market is unique to each country, some features of the US market stand out from other jurisdictions that could influence the effects of mortgages on neighborhood dynamics.
-First, the US has a strong presence of government-sponsored agencies in the mortgage market that trace back to the Great Depression.
-These institutions have a substantial influence on the secondary mortgage market, where lenders and investors sell and buy loans.
-For example, the Government National Mortgage Association (Ginnie Mae), created in 1968, guarantees pools of loans from mortgage banks and is backed by the US government.
-The Federal National Mortgage Association (Fannie Mae), created in 1968, and the Federal Home Loan Mortgage Corporation (Freddie Mac), created in 1970, securitize (e.g., sell a pool of loans) mortgages to provide liquidity and stability to the housing market.
-The public aid in the secondary mortgage funding allows banks to benefit by selling loans to these institutions -that have a lower capital-to-assets ratio than banks-, making lending less expensive than their European counterparts (Coles and Hardt, 2000).
-Second, mortgage lending involves several steps (mortgage design, selling, and marketing, followed by packaging, managing, and funding the loan, and risk and delinquency management).
-In the US, the mortgage lending process is spread across several institutions, offering a competitive advantage that translates into a larger lending market (Coles and Hardt, 2000).
-Third, most loans have a fixed rate and no-fee prepayment options.
-While this option runs the risk of shortening the mortgage duration and avoiding paying interest on the principal, increasing the uncertainty in the market, US banks hedge against this volatility by selling the loans in secondary markets and sharing the risks with other investors.
-Consequently, the increased demand for these instruments provides liquidity and lowers the funding costs, even during financial distress periods (Green and Wachter, 2005).
+Some features of the US market stand out from other jurisdictions.
+First, the US has a strong presence of government-sponsored agencies in the mortgage market.
+These institutions have a substantial influence on the secondary mortgage market, where lenders and investors sell and buy loans.5 The public aid in the secondary mortgage funding allows banks to benefit by selling loans to these public institutions -that have a lower capital-to-assets ratio than banks-, making lending less expensive than their European counterparts (Coles and Hardt, 2000).
+Second, mortgage lending involves design, selling, marketing, packaging, managing, and funding the loan, as well as risk and delinquency management.
+The US mortgage lending process is spread across several institutions, offering a competitive advantage that translates into a larger lending